Campoint/visitx-api-examples-net/README.md

-# Examples in C# for the VisitX API
+# Examples in C# for the Visit-X API